bendalab/thunderfish/docs/collectfish.md

   -v                    verbosity level: -v for meta data coverage, -vv for
                         additional info on discarded recordings.
-  -t {wave,pulse}       wave-type or pulse-type fish -a                    append the file name as the last column -c                    remove initial common directories from input files -m N                  maximum number of fish to be taken from each recording -p N:M                add properties of peak N to M of pulse-type EODs to
+  -t {wave,pulse}       wave-type or pulse-type fish -c                    remove initial common directories from input files -m N                  maximum number of fish to be taken from each recording -p N:M                add properties of peak N to M of pulse-type EODs to